Ma-Fi-94/yaptool/README.md

 # yaptool

 ## What is it?
 yaptool ("Yet Another Plotting Tool") is a library of plotting functions which I have been developing for some time now.
-The library is mostly a collection of wrapper functions around the matplotlib library for Python.
+The library is a collection of wrapper functions around the matplotlib library for Python.
 Its main purpose is the reduction of boilerplate code required for day-to-day tasks, as well as providing some aesthetically pleasing default parameter choices.
-Hence, the library is not a plotting library on its own, but a collection of functions intended to make data visualisation (such as for exploratory analysis and the communication of results) just a little bit easier :).
+Hence, the library is not a plotting library on its own, but a collection of functions intended to make data visualisation (such as for exploratory analysis and the communication of results) just a little bit easier.
+I use it myself on a (nearly) daily basis, and thus continuously test and develop it, It is, however, currently still in a rather early stage.

 ## An Example
 Here's a little animation consisting of a series of plots which have been generated with the help of this library: